 This particular establishment was not only a bar but a recording studio that can be found on West 8th Street.
 If you do a Google search, you can visualize the walking distance from the bar to the home.
 With the level of alcohol intake, you would think that she would have been sick and passed out in the bar.
 Also, it was never revealed in any of the articles as to how Laurie knew that Shana was at the bar.
 Was it Shana’s friends or her boyfriend?
 Why didn’t any of them tell her to stop?

-What adds to the mystery of her death is that a couple of the earliest reports of her death were that she was hit by a car.
+What adds to the mystery of her death is that a couple of the earliest reports were that she was hit by a car.
 This was reported on two sites about actors who perform in the theater – Playbill (December 27) and Theater Mania (December 31).
 Ironically, a December 17 article by John Moore (“Denver Center Theatre Company mourns death of Shana Dowdeswell”) for the CultureWest site was the only one to report the alcoholic nature of her death.
 I sometimes wonder if her drinking began because of the devastation that came from being replaced in a film because of a test screening.
 Before Christa B. Allen took the role, Shana was meant to play the teen version of Jennifer Garner’s character in 13 Going on 30.

 When you look at the original scenes on the DVD or Blu-ray release, it would appear that the acting wasn’t so much to blame as the overall effort put into the filming, clothing and scoring.
 13 Going on 30 was released in U.S. cinemas on April 23, 2004.
 Despite being replaced, she was still credited in a April 23 review by Christopher Lloyd for the New York Times which was then reposted in a Utah newspaper called Herald-Journal.
 When I was browsing Google Groups (the archived version of Usenet), I was surprised to see her being namechecked in an April 16 review by Steve Rhodes, an April 26 review by Laura Clifford and a February 13, 2005 review for an Indian newspaper called The Pioneer.